hlassiege/bloggr-website/content/documentation.md

 Read the actual nuxt.config.ts file to see the configuration of the blog.

 ## Markdown

 You can use all standard markdown features plus some extra features such as frontmatter to add metadata to your markdown files.
 You can read more about it [here](/markdown).

-## SEO friendly
+## SEO

 Bloggr is SEO friendly.
 It generates a sitemap and a RSS feed.
 It also supports Open Graph and Twitter cards.
 It has been optimized for search engines.

-### Choose your language

-The content you'll write on your blog will be in the language you choose.
-It's important for bots to set up the right language in the html attribute of the `nuxt.config.ts` file.

-The default value is "en"
+By default the language of the blog is set to "en" in the nuxt.config.ts file.
+You can change it to your language.

 ```typescript
 export default {